Call For A FREE Consultation

 Vehicle recalls are issued when a manufacturer finds a safety defect in their cars that could cause an accident, injury, or even death.
 The law says that carmakers must fix anything that could make the car unsafe.
 This includes telling the owners, doing free repairs, and sometimes telling people not to drive their vehicles until they’re fixed.

-Recalls aren’t just for new cars — manufacturers have to fix safety problems for up to 15 years after the vehicle was sold.
+Recalls aren’t just for new cars—manufacturers must fix safety problems for up to 15 years after the vehicle was sold.

 Why Recalls Are Important